mariehposa/sca-project/README.md

 ```

 ### Installation
 Below are the steps required in setting this project up.
-For more information about this, please refer to my [article]()
+For more information about this, please refer to my [article](https://dev.to/mariehposa/how-to-deploy-an-application-to-aws-ec2-instance-using-terraform-and-ansible-3e78)
 ### Docker

-* In the root folder of `portfolio-backend`, run `docker build -t image-name .` to build the dockerfile into docker image.
+* In the root folder of `portfolio-frontend`, run `docker build -t image-name .` to build the Dockerfile into docker image.
 * Run `docker run image-name` to build a container from that image.
 * Add tag to the docker image using `docker tag image-name docker_hub_username/repo-name:tag-name`.
-* The run `docker push docker_hub_username/repo-name:tag-name` to push the docker image to your repo.
+* The run `docker push docker_hub_username/repo-name:tag-name` to push the docker image to your dockerhub repo.
 * Carry out the same process for the **portfolio-backend**.

 ### Terraform

-* `cd` into `terraform/jenkins` and run `terraform init` to grab requirements for your AWS provider.
+* `cd` into `terraform/jenkins` and run `terraform init` to grab the requirements for your AWS provider.
 * Run `terraform plan` to verify that we've set it up correctly.
 It will later prompt for a value, enter the instance name, `jenkins`.
 * Then run terraform `terraform apply` to spin up your ec2 instance.
-It will also prompt for a value, enter the instance name, `jenkins` and later enter `yes` to confirm.
+It will also prompt for a value, enter the instance name, `jenkins` and `yes` to confirm.
 * Carry out the same process for `terraform/backend` and `terraform/frontend`.
 ### Ansible

-* To run ansible playbooks, `cd` into `ansible folder` and run the following commands one after the other:
+* To run ansible playbooks, `cd` into `ansible` folder and run the following commands one after the other:
 - `ansible-playbook provision_jenkins.yaml`
 - `ansible-playbook provision_frontend.yaml`
 - `ansible-playbook provision_backend.yaml`